python/devguide/setup.rst

 http://msdn.microsoft.com/en-us/library/hs24szh9%28v=VS.90%29.aspx .

-To build from the Visual Studio GUI, open pcbuild.sln to load the project files and choose the Build Solution option from the Build menu, often associated with the F7 key.
-Make sure you have chosen the "Debug" option from the build configuration drop-down first.
+To build from the Visual Studio GUI, open pcbuild.sln to load the project files and choose the Build Solution option from either the Build or Debug menu (depending on your Visual Studio version), which is often associated with the F7 key.
+Make sure you have chosen the "Debug" option from the "Solution Configurations" drop-down on the toolbar first.

 Once built you might want to set Python as a startup project.
 Pressing F5 in Visual Studio, or choosing Start Debugging from the Debug menu, will launch